School Hours are 8:50-3:45

 • At Montclair, we are enhancing each child’s experience by infusing personalization into their learning journey.
 This program empowers teachers and parents to become engineers of learning by providing each individual child the learning that they need, at the exact moment they need it.
 Students will have a deep understanding of themselves as learners and be given voice and choice in their daily educational experience.

-We hope you will consider attending Montclair in 2017!
+We hope you will consider attending Montclair!
 Feel free to call or stop by the school for answers to any questions that you have!

 SCHOOL CLOSURES & DELAYS